 Automation has already shown its ability to create jobs by helping businesses better allocate resources and personnel.
 The introduction of ATMs in the 1980s threatened to kill the entire occupation of bank tellers.
 Indeed, the average number of tellers per branch decreased from 20 to 13 between 1988 and 2004.
 Banks, however, redeployed many tellers to sales and service jobs that increased revenues.
 The combination of cost savings from ATMs and increased revenues from the higher value tasks to which former tellers were reassigned spurred bank branch openings by 43%.
 This greatly increased the total number of tellers in the workforce.

-A shift in skill sets
+An AI-driven shift in skill sets

 Consider also that AI depends on humans for its existence.
 The more AI systems that are created, the more humans are needed to strategize how to best use them, and to design them, build them, maintain them and much more.
 Their growth opens new job opportunities.